The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Introduction

 \section{Introduction}

 The problem of justifying inductive reasoning has challenged epistemologists since at least the 1700s \citep{hume1748philosophical}.
 How can we justify our belief that patterns we observed previously are likely to continue into the future without appealing to this same inductive reasoning in a circular fashion?
-Nonetheless, we adopt inductive reasoning in everyday life whenever we learn from our mistakes or make decisions based on past experience.
-Likewise, the feasibility of machine learning is entirely dependent on induction, as models extrapolate from patterns found in previously observed training data to new samples at inference time.
+Nonetheless, we adopt inductive reasoning whenever we learn from past experience.

 More recently, in the late 1990s, \emph{no free lunch theorems} emerged from the computer science community as rigorous arguments for the impossibility of induction in contexts seemingly relevant to real machine learning problems \citep{wolpert1996lack, wolpert1997no}.
 One such no free lunch theorem for supervised learning states that no single learner can achieve high accuracy on every problem \citep{shalev2014understanding}.
-Another states that, assuming a world where labeling functions of learning problems are drawn from a uniform distribution, every learner is equally good on expectation, achieving the same accuracy as a random guess \citep{wolpert1996lack}.
+Another states that every learner is equally good in expectation over a uniform distribution on learning problems \citep{wolpert1996lack}.
 Such a world would be hostile to inductive reasoning.
 The assumption that labelings are drawn uniformly ensures that training data is uninformative about unseen samples.

-In contrast to this dismal outlook on machine learning, naturally occurring inference problems involve highly structured data, and basic structures are often shared even across seemingly disparate different problems.
+In contrast to this dismal outlook on machine learning, naturally occurring data involve structure that could be shared even across seemingly disparate problems.
 If we can design learning algorithms with inductive biases that are aligned with this structure, then we may hope to perform inference on a wide range of problems.
 In this work, we explore the alignment between structure in real-world data and machine learning models through the lens of \emph{Kolmogorov complexity}.